-As discussed in UC Riverside's Response to Domestic Violence, Dating Violence, Sexual Assault, and Stalking section of this document, the UC SVSH Policy addresses sex-based stalking.
-The University and the Riverside campus also have policies designed to prevent and address stalking of a non-sexual nature.
+As discussed in UC Riverside's Response to Domestic Violence, Dating Violence, Sexual Assault, and Stalking section of this document, the UC SVSH Policy addresses sex- and gender-based stalking.
+The University and the Riverside campus also have policies designed to prevent and address other forms of stalking.